Stockport Savings Bank

-Stockport Savings Bank LLC is a retail bank that was established in 1824 in Stockport, then in Cheshire.
-It was run on a conservative basis but remained independent until 1975 when it became part of TSB North West Central, following the Page Committee’s recommendation that the TSBs be grouped into larger regional entities.
+Stockport Savings Bank LLC was a retail bank that was established in 1824 in Stockport.

 History

 The first hundred years

 The Stockport Savings Bank was formed in 1824, a few years after the rush of savings bank formations that followed the opening of the Ruthwell Savings Bank, allegedly due to fear of the promoters' motives.
 Eventually, "a body of public-spirited gentlemen of local influence and distinction" petitioned the mayor for a public meeting and this was convened in July 1824 at Underbank Hall.
 The declared object of the bank was "to furnish mechanics, labourers, servants and others, residing in this town and neighbourhood with the opportunity of depositing with security and advantage any small sum they may be able to save out of their earnings".
 The bank duly opened a month later operating out of room in Underbank Hall.
 At the first meeting £222 was deposited by 47 people.

-The bank operated on a modest scale for many years.
+The bank operated a modest scale for many years.
 It only opened for three hours on Monday mornings, adding an extra two hours on Fridays for "country depositors" in 1830.
 In 1831 the Bank moved to Turner's Buildings where it occupied "a small badly ventilated room" in a shop, for the next 12 years.
 At the end of its first decade, the bank had 1,149 depositors and £32,000 funds.
 There appeared to be some dissatisfaction with the progress of the bank and in 1840 a Special Investigations Committee recommended "a more efficient system of management" following which a new actuary was appointed.
 One area where the bank had achieved some success was with friendly societies.
 In much the same way as other savings banks cultivated the penny banks, Stockport held accounts for 58 friendly societies allowing them to deposit the small funds collected from their members.